LivWillia/PetInsuranceCapstone/README.md

 Issues with security - wanted to have the welcome, about, contact page load before having to force login

-finally project was complete after man revisions and sleepless nights
+finally project was complete after many revisions and sleepless nights